What you need to know

 Sometimes, doctors will think about medication too, but this should not really be the first choice.

-Speak to your school nurse if you would like to talk to someone about this.
+Speak to your public health nurse if you would like to talk to someone about this.
 They can support you to make a referral to Talking Therapies or other interventions if needed.